bbauska/UC-Davis-Inter-jQuery/readme.md

   alt="Test, example scroll left and right." />
 </p>

-For example, why is my Flexslider sticking out on the edge over here?
+For example, why is my FlexSlider sticking out on the edge over here?
 What&apos;s up with this gap?
 What if I wanted to change the color of these dots down here?
 These are things that I can adjust if I start poking around in the CSS.
-If I right click on this and choose &quot;Inspect&quot;, I&apos;ll get my inspector up over here and I can actually see if I come in here to &quot;My Class&quot; Flexslider here that it&apos;s got some margin on it here.
+If I right click on this and choose &quot;Inspect&quot;, I&apos;ll get my inspector up over here and I can actually see if I come in here to &quot;My Class&quot; FlexSlider here that it&apos;s got some margin on it here.
 Let&apos;s see what else does it have here?

-If we want to adjust the border, we can make a rule on our own style sheet that attaches to dot Flexslider.
+If we want to adjust the border, we can make a rule on our own style sheet that attaches to dot FlexSlider.
 We don&apos;t want to adjust their style sheet.
-If I wanted to get rid of that border, I could go poking around in these files for the jQuery Flexslider CSS.
+If I wanted to get rid of that border, I could go poking around in these files for the jQuery FlexSlider CSS.
 That&apos;s the actual minimized file.
-There was the Flexslider CSS.
+There was the FlexSlider CSS.
 I could go poking around in here and see if I can make changes here, but I don&apos;t want to do that because if I ever update this slider script to a newer version, I don&apos;t want to lose any changes that I&apos;ve made.
-This is one of the main reasons why I want to make sure that my CSS file loads after their CSS file because if I can add a rule on my CSS file that says dot Flexslider, then I can override the rule over here.
+This is one of the main reasons why I want to make sure that my CSS file loads after their CSS file because if I can add a rule on my CSS file that says dot FlexSlider, then I can override the rule over here.

-I want to rule for dot Flexslider, I want to set the margin to this zero 20 pixels.
+I want to rule for dot FlexSlider, I want to set the margin to this zero 20 pixels.
 Zero on the top and bottom, 20 pixels in the left and right, border none, border radius zero.
 That will clear out some of those styles and clean-up the styling of the actual Flexslider.
 Let&apos;s add that to ours.
 How do I know that?
 Just by poking around in their CSS file.
 I want to make sure I&apos;m on my CSS file.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~ 75/76. media queries, flexslider styles (44) ~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">